corechunk/corechunk/README.md

 - **Templates & Defaults**: Crafting minimal and advanced project templates for C++ and Java to help developers kickstart their projects.
 - **Data Structures & Algorithms**: Building reusable DSA implementations in C++ and Java.
 - **Developer Tools**: Creating configurations for Neovim, Kitty, Tmux, and more to enhance CLI workflows.
+I also build and maintain a collection of `linutils`.
 - **Open Source**: Sharing my work under Apache License 2.0 and MIT License to help the community.

-Explore my work in the [Project Index](./projects.md).
+Explore my work in the [Project Index](./index.md).

 ---